allswellthatsmaxwell/Variancers/chapters/ch1.md

 He gave her ten seconds or so to stare at the now-burning vehicle, then spoke again.
 “I do still need your help.”

-Cassie tore her eyes away from the ever-growing flames thirty yards away.
+Cassie tore her eyes away from the ever-growing flames forty yards away.
 “Yes.
 Right.
 Okay.
 But, um.
 You seem okay.
 And you won’t let me call 911.
 Which I still don’t know why.
 So um.
 How would I be able to help you?”
 Maybe she should be more distrustful, but the burning car was so strange.
 And… had he known it would happen?

 “Calling 911 is dangerous because they may send police.
 And a man with luck like mine doesn’t need any firearms around.”